mbta/realtime_signs/README.md

 We build the application via Elixir-native `mix release`, setting the `PATH` to include the aforementioned versions of Elixir and Erlang.
 The release gets built into `_build/prod/rel/`.

 To manage the Windows service we use [`WinSW 2.9`](https://github.com/winsw/winsw/releases/tag/v2.9.0).
 The service is configured via an XML file in `/c/Users/RTRUser/apps/`.
-In particular, environment variables are updated by editing the XML file.
-Updates should also be made to the copy of the XML file in 1Password.